Identification, Images, & Information

 Identification

 A medium-sized dark-brown earwig with dark areas on the light-yellow legs ("black armbands").
-Although the species has both winged and wingless forms, only the wingless ones are found in our area.
-Adults have antennae with 14-16 segments, the third and fourth (sometimes the fifth) from the end being white or pale.
+Only the wingless forms are found in our area.
+Adult antenna with 14-16 segments.

 Range